Skip to main content

 • Hybrid Active Directory - Haystack connects through Azure

-• Haystack Pro, business or Enterprise subscription
+• Haystack Pro, Business, or Enterprise subscription

 The integration in a nutshell: